jepras/jepras-gatsby-netlifycms/src/pages/blog/founders-of-tomorrow-story.md

 #### FoT the first time around

 Just before FoT 2016, I finished my master’s.
-While travelling, I’d started a youth empowerment startup in Nicaragua](https://www.indiegogo.com/projects/empower-nicaraguan-kids-through-sport#/).
+While travelling, I’d started a youth empowerment [startup in Nicaragua](https://www.indiegogo.com/projects/empower-nicaraguan-kids-through-sport#/).
 It was an amazing experience, and ever since then, I’d been looking for other social enterprises to channel my energy into.

 I read a lot.
 Too much.
 My absorption-to-creation ratio was out of whack.
 I felt I like learned a lot but didn’t know how to apply my reading to something creative and productive.
 That was my mindset at FoT in 2016.
 I had a head full of new knowledge but no way to communicate it or put it into action.